There are lots of annoying and frustrating things about amputation, but I am only going to mention the most important ten for me.

-They always believe it is a switch and all you have to so is flip.
+They always believe it is a switch and all you have to do is flip.
 They just can’t understand.
 They are trying to help but it is just what it is.

 So, just keep it in, it keeps the lectures short.

-I bought lots of shoes, sandals, flip flops I ended up not using and lots of left foot from the ones I was able to use.
+I bought lots of shoes, sandals, flip flops I ended up not using and lots of left feet from the ones I was able to use.

 Now, I stopped buying slippers or sandals and wearing only shoes.
 It’s boring but better than keeping the lot

 And when I need my right leg to get wet, I wear old shoes or slippers.

 There are days I want to stand to bath so bad.
 I can stand one leg for a while but not long enough to satisfaction

 And even then I keep swaying.
 Then I’d just realise it is not worth slipping in the bathroom.
 So I would do the standing in my head.